 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice in any particular situation.

-Daryl A. Chicoine is a partner in the construction law practice group at MLT Aikins LLP.
-Reach him at email@example.com.
+Daryl A. Chicoine is a partner in the construction law practice area at MLT Aikins LLP.
+Reach him at firstname.lastname@example.org.